Movie Theater Business Model | How Do Movie Theaters Make Money

 Netflix pays licensing fees to the production company of the movie to stream movies.

-How much theatre owner earn in India?
+How much theater owner earn in India?

 A cinema hall owner in India can earn up to Rs 5 lakh per month with an initial investment of around Rs 7.5 lakh.